bitrise-io/devcenter/_articles/en/team-management/organizations/managing-invoices.md

 - teams
 - orgs
 - billing
-summary: 'Set up an email address so we can send you your invoices: we''ll deliver them straight to your inbox. if you wish to download it manually from the site, you can do that, too.'
+description: 'Set up an email address so we can send you your invoices: we''ll deliver them straight to your inbox. if you wish to download it manually from the site, you can do that, too.'
 redirect_from: []